 The third phase of your policy year begins after your total spending for covered health care adds up to your policy's out-of-pocket maximum.
 After this threshold, your insurance company will pay 100% of the cost of covered health services.

-Many people won't spend enough on health care to reach their out-of-pocket maximum, and this limit is most relevant for those who have significant health issues and may need ongoing care or expensive treatments.
-For people in these situations, choosing a plan with a lower out-of-pocket max is a way to minimize total health care costs.
+Many people won't spend enough on health care to reach their out-of-pocket maximum.
+This limit is most relevant for those who have health issues that require ongoing care or expensive treatments.
+If you are in this situation, choosing a plan with a lower out-of-pocket max is a way to lower your total health care costs.

 The out-of-pocket max also provides a useful safety net for otherwise healthy people who have a surprise injury or accident.
-Health care costs can add up quickly, and this maximum spending limit can help you avoid astronomical health care costs that can lead to significant medical debt or bankruptcy.
+Health care costs can add up quickly, and this maximum spending limit can help you avoid extremely high medical bills that can lead to medical debt or bankruptcy.

 How much is a typical deductible?